-What is the NIST Cloud Computing Reference Architecture?
+What is the NIST Architecture in Cloud Computing

 The NIST SP 500-292 breaks down into several sections that define and explain all elements of cloud computing.
 These form a taxonomy with four distinct levels, each representing a more nuanced, niche set of terms.
 The first two levels define the most essential terms: